EdgeApp/redux-keto/README.md

 )
 ```

-The first `repeatReducer` parameter is the reducer to replicate, and the second parameter returns a list of ids.
+The first `mapReducer` parameter is the reducer to replicate, and the second parameter returns a list of ids.
 There will be one `chatReducer` for each id.

 The final two parameters are the props filter and action filter.
 In this example, the props filter passes the chat id in as a prop, while the action filter esures that the individual reducers will only run if their `id` matches the `id` in the action's payload.

 ### Modular reducers

-Like `repeatReducer`, the `wrapReducer` function also accepts an action filter.
+Like `mapReducer`, the `wrapReducer` function also accepts an action filter.
 This can be useful for creating stand-alone sub-stores that still talk to the rest of the app:

 ```js
 const subsystem = wrapReducer(